Please: Cultural variations

 Western cultures tend to promote the use of "please" in requests made to anyone, including family members, although other cultures may not promote the use of such formalities in exchanges within the family.
 A 1902 newspaper article suggested that use of "please" in England was, at that time, limited to servants, and that children who used it would find that it "stamped them as underbred", leading to the conclusion that "please" would fall out of use elsewhere.
 The politeness function of "please" can be accomplished by other phrases, such as "would you mind" or "would you be so kind".
-However, although other terms might accomplish the same end, "the word 'please' is an agreed-upon device for showing respect".
+Although other terms might accomplish the same end, "the word 'please' is an agreed-upon device for showing respect".